-Authors: Eric Edelman, Dennis Ross, and Ray Takeyh The Washington Post
+Authors: Eliot A. Cohen, Eric S. Edelman, and Ray Takeyh

 The David Rockefeller Studies Program is CFR’s “think tank.”
 Its work is integral to achieving CFR’s goal of contributing to the foreign policy debate.
 Fellows in the Studies Program do this by researching, writing, and commenting on the most important challenges facing the United States and the world.